By ChartExpo Content Team

 To simplify big data, categorize the information based on relevance and urgency.
 Create groups or clusters of similar data types to help visualize the connections and patterns.
 This method makes it easier to focus on one segment at a time, rather than trying to make sense of vast amounts of data all at once.

 Sampling is a fantastic way to understand large datasets without analyzing every single data point.
-Choose a representative subset of your data for analysis.
-Ensure that the sample reflects the larger dataset’s diversity to maintain accuracy in your interpretations.
+Choose a representative subset of your data for analysis, and ensure it reflects the larger dataset’s diversity to avoid sampling bias and maintain accuracy in your interpretations.

 Dashboards are invaluable for summarizing large datasets.
 They provide a visual representation of key metrics at a glance, allowing for quick interpretations and decisions.
 Choose tools that support best-designed dashboards, enabling customization to focus on the metrics and KPIs that matter most to your analysis.